 The annual Oregon Brewers Festival takes place at Tom McCall Waterfront Park in downtown Portland in July.
-Every year a four-day event presents more than 80 first-release premium Oregon craft beers and ciders.
-Overall, the festival features over 100 products from almost 100 breweries located in 34 cities throughout the state.
+Every year the four-day event presents more than 80 first-release premium Oregon craft beers and ciders.
+The festival features over 100 products from almost 100 breweries located in 34 cities throughout the state.
 They range from established breweries like Allegory or Zoiglhaus to newbies of the brewing industry.
 There is also live music and plenty of entertainment.
 The festival attracts about 85,000 attendees every year.